Oise: Tourism

-Twinned county
+Twinned areas

 Oise is twinned with Bedfordshire in England.
 It is also twinned with the Indonesian regency of Karanganyar and the Chinese provinces of Shandong and Zhejiang.

 One of the villages along the river Oise is Auvers-sur-Oise, famous for having been visited by several impressionist artists.
 This is where Vincent van Gogh spent his last 70 days and is his and his brother Theo's resting place.